Small-$x$ Asymptotics of the Leading-Twist Flavor Singlet Quark TMDs: Acknowledgements

 \section{Acknowledgements}

 We thank Yuri Kovchegov and Zhite Yu for useful discussions and reviewing drafts of this letter.
+We thank Ralf Seidl for discussions on EIC uncertainties and transversity measurements.

-This work was supported by the Center for Nuclear Femtography, Southeastern Universities Research Association, Washington, D.C. and U.S. DOE Grant number DE-FG02-97ER41028 (MGS), and also by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award Number ~DE-AC05-06OR23177 (DA) under which Jefferson Science Associates, LLC, manages and operates Jefferson Lab.
+This work was supported by the Center for Nuclear Femtography, Southeastern Universities Research Association, Washington, D.C. and U.S. DOE Grant number DE-FG02-97ER41028 (MGS), and also by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award Number ~DE-AC05-06OR23177 (DA, MGS) under which Jefferson Science Associates, LLC, manages and operates Jefferson Lab.

-YT was supported by the Academy of Finland, the Centre of Excellence in Quark Matter and projects 338263 and 346567, under the European Union’s Horizon 2020 research and innovation programme by the European Research Council (ERC, grant agreements No. ERC-2023-101123801 GlueSatLight and No. ERC-2018-ADG-835105 YoctoLHC) and by the STRONG-2020 project (grant agreement No. 824093).
+YT was supported by the Research Council of Finland, the Centre of Excellence in Quark Matter and projects 338263, 346567 and 359902, and by the European Research Council (ERC, grant agreements No. ERC-2023-COG-101123801 GlueSatLight and No. ERC-2018-ADG-835105 YoctoLHC).
 The content of this article does not reflect the official opinion of the European Union and responsibility for the information and views expressed therein lies entirely with the authors.